 When your body shifts into PNS mode, you can feel it.
 Stress goes down, blood pressure is lowered, you can think more clearly.
 What’s more, when our body is in PNS mode, we’re likely to stay centred and better manage life’s pressures.
 Good news for anyone with a busy, hectic lifestyle.

-Activating Your PNS With Earthing
+Activating Your PNS With Earthing or Grounding

 Earthing has an almost immediate physiological effect on your PNS.
-If you haven’t heard of earthing, it’s the practice of topping up on free electrons from the earth (find out more in What is Earthing and How does it Work?).
+If you haven’t heard of earthing, it’s the practice of topping up on free electrons from the earth (find out more in What is Earthing or Grounding and How does it Work?).
 The health benefits of earthing are wide ranging from deeper sleep to pain reduction.

 A 2006 study found an instant and clear change in muscle tension in trapezius muscle (known to hold stress in the body) with participants as soon as they started earthing.
 Stressed or sympathetically “charged” participants found that their muscles relaxed while earthing.
 Relaxed muscles tell your nervous system that you are safe and help your body switch into parasympathetic mode.